 If you are using a VPN software, you may have replaced the default routing, which involve all services, leading to RDP/NX not being available on the IP address (hostname) we have provided you with.
 If this is the case, you have two choices to solve the issue: adding an exception in the VPN client settings, so that RDP/NX won’t be tunneled trough the VPN or selecting only the services you need to be tunneled, leaving the remaining on default routing.
 If your VPN client doesn’t support this feature, use another one.

 Check if RDP/NX is running

 Once you are logged in, you can open the task manager (or service manager) and check if the RDP/NX service is running properly or if they need to be restarted.
 If the service doesn’t start anymore, you can investigate the cause with the help of the system logs.

-Check if the firewall is blocking RDP/NX
+Check if the firewall or antivirus is blocking RDP/NX

 Check if you are behind a firewall